 AGO Massive Mix Series: video mixing for the Art Gallery of Ontario’s major fundraising event of the year, Massive Party.
-5 hours of video mixing featuring site-specific video mixes and mixes made from the Group of Seven collection.
+5 hours of live video mixing featuring site-specific video mixes from within the AGO and mixes made from the Group of Seven collection.

-AGO Massive Mix: 17 Cement Corners Mix, site-specific video mixing, Art Gallery of Ontario, Toronto.
+AGO Massive Mix: 17 Cement Corners Mix, live site-specific video mixing, Art Gallery of Ontario, Toronto.

 17 Cement Corners Mix: The space in which I was video mixing has 17 cement corners produced by 7 concrete support columns.
 This is a video mix of all 17 corners in order from 1 to 17 moving clockwise around the columns and around the room.
 It is a slow, continuous mix, always in a state of change.

-AGO Massive Mix: Common Window Mix, site-specific video mixing, Art Gallery of Ontario, Toronto.
+AGO Massive Mix: Common Window Mix, live site-specific video mixing, Art Gallery of Ontario, Toronto.

 Common Window Mix: a site-specific video mix using material collected from one of the giant windows in the Education Commons room of the AGO where I was mixing for the Massive Party.
 This is an ordinary window, a shared window, and a window in a room named “Commons”: it is a common window.
 I captured video in real time out the window of the daytime view and projected and mixed it back onto the same window for nighttime viewers.
 The mixes are slow and subtle and the images feature a lot real-time movement of sunlight and shadows.

 Above Lake Superior Mix, live video mixing, Art Gallery of Ontario, Toronto.